brenhinkeller/Chron.jl/README.md

 ```

 #### Configure and run eruption/deposition age model
-To learn more about the eruption/deposition age estimation model, see also [Keller, Schoene, and Sameperton (2018)](https://doi.org/10.7185/geochemlet.1826) and the [BayeZirChron demo notebook](http://brenh.in/BayeZirChron)
+To learn more about the eruption/deposition age estimation model, see also [Keller, Schoene, and Sameperton (2018)](https://doi.org/10.7185/geochemlet.1826) and the [BayeZirChron demo notebook](http://brenh.in/BayeZirChron).
+It is important to note that this model (like most if not all others) has no knowledge of open-system behaviour, so *e.g.*, Pb-loss will lead to erroneous results.

 ```julia